rails-sqlserver/tiny_tds/README.md

 * :host - Used if :dataserver blank.
 Can be an host name or IP.
 * :port - Defaults to 1433.
 Only used if :host is used.
 * :database - The default database to use.
-* :appname - Short string seen in SQL Servers process/activity window.
+* :app_name - Short string seen in SQL Servers process/activity window.
 * :tds_version - TDS version.
 Defaults to "7.3".
 * :login_timeout - Seconds to wait for login.
 Default to 60 seconds.
 * :timeout - Seconds to wait for a response to a SQL command.
 Default 5 seconds.
 Timeouts caused by network failure will raise a timeout error 1 second after the configured timeout limit is hit (see [#481](https://github.com/rails-sqlserver/tiny_tds/pull/481) for details).